bsy6766/Visualization/README.md

 ## Engine & Language
 Cocos2d-X 3.13<br>
 > Why Cocos2d-X?
-Because Cocos2d-X is the engine that I'm most used to it compared to other, works great for 2D, cross-platform and opensource.
+Because Cocos2d-X is the engine that I'm most used to it compared to others, works great for 2D, cross-platform and opensource.
 Also it's free!<br>

 C++